 Weatherboard and fire box sides –

-These can be treated as one entity, as the cab angle lining was common to both.
+These can be treated as one entity, as the cab/firebox angle lining was common to both.
 The weatherboard was lined on the outer edges and spectacle frames in Lining Style 2.
-The angle iron joining the weatherboard to the cab side sheets and roof was painted Green and the lining put inside it.
-The lining was deemed to go behind the reversing gear cover on the right hand side (Collett locos) and was not closed off.
-See photo 2.
+Where the angle iron joining the weatherboard to the cab side sheets and roof was on the face of the weatherboard it was painted Green and the lining put inside it.
+Where the angle was inside the cab the black edge line followed the outer edge of the weatherboard, the lining was deemed to go behind the reversing gear cover on the right hand side (Collett locos) and was not closed off.
+See photo A2.

-At the lower edge of the weatherboard the lining stopped at the splasher face.
 Adjacent to the firebox the lining was in Style 4.
 This style continued for the length of the cab angle, (interrupted again by the cover box).
 The other half of Lining Style 4 lay on the fire box sides where at the lower edge it joined the lining above the splashers in Style 2.
-See photo 7.
+See photo A7.
 On engines with a fire iron tunnel on the left hand side there was no lining over the splashers.
 Where a portion of the centre driver splashers was adjacent to the fire box there was further lining over that part.
-See photo 5.
+See photo A5.
 There was no lining adjacent to the angle iron at the foot of the fire box cladding at running plate level.
+The lining on the weatherboard did not continue along the base parallel to the running plate (according to works grey photos and the two preserved engines painted at Swindon, but in earlier times the base was lined and also the lining hopped up over the splasher end).

 Boiler bands –

 Lining Style 1.
 The bands were 2 ½” in width so there was a ⅛” Green edge to the band.
-Where the band was interrupted by clips or cover plates the Orange line was closed off and the Black line stopped ½” short with a square end.
+Where the band was interrupted by clips the Orange line was closed off and the Black line stopped ½” short with a square end.
 On the fire box, only the sides were lined with the lining closed off at the edge of the top plate of the fire box.
-At the base the bands ended in a semicircle around the fixing rivet, here the Orange line also formed a semicircle and the Black line also had a rounded end.
+At the base the bands ended in a semicircle around the fixing rivet, here the Orange line also formed a semicircle and the Black line also had a square? end.
+See photo A10.
+Where the lining went under a cover it was not closed off.

 Feed pipe cover plates (NOT Castles) –

-The boiler feed pipes were positioned over a joint in the boiler cladding and were lined as a boiler band in Style 1 and closed off top and bottom with a straight Orange line.
+The boiler feed pipes were positioned over a joint in the boiler cladding and were lined as a boiler band in Style 1 and closed off at the bottom with a straight Orange line.
+At the top the lining disappeared under the top feed cover plate.

 Within cab –

 The rear edge of the cab sides within the cab were lined in Style 2.
 The edge is defined by the vertical brass beading and the inner edge of the angle forming the cut out beading.
 Where other stiffening plates and angles crossed the lining, the lining was omitted.
-See photos 13 & 14.
+See photos A14 & A15.

 Lining on Black areas